aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/page/bringtofront/_index.md

 ---
 title: BringToFront
 second_title: Aspose.Diagram for .NET API Reference
-description: Brings a shapedefined by ID to the front of the z-order.
+description: Brings a shapedefined by ID to the front of the zorder.
 type: docs
 weight: 260
 url: /net/aspose.diagram/page/bringtofront/